Part V: Transcendence

 What continues is not the substrate but the pattern.

 The framework began with a claim about substance: there isn't any.
 What you experience as a solid object is a stable compression over field interactions — mostly empty space resisting interpenetration through electromagnetic structure, a pattern your nervous system reports as a thing because the report is useful at the scale you operate.
 The cup is real.
 The hand is real.
 But neither is real in the way the folk ontology of breakfast assumes.
-So when someone says "the person is gone because the body stopped," the response should not be automatic agreement.
+So when someone says "the person is gone because the body stopped," do not automatically agree.
 The body was never a sealed container.
-The person was never identical with the particular atoms moving through that body.
+The person was never identical with the atoms moving through it.
 What stopped, exactly?

-The honest answer separates into three claims that are usually run together.
+The honest answer separates into three claims usually run together.
 Claim one: persons are not material lumps but dynamically maintained patterns of causal organization.
-Conservative — the framework has been arguing this since Part I. Claim two: identity-relevant structure persists after biological death as ordinary causal trace — writings, memories, descendants, institutions, scars in other nervous systems, habits transmitted into the world, choices that constrain future choices.
+Conservative — the framework has argued this since Part I. Claim two: identity-relevant structure persists after biological death as ordinary causal trace — writings, memories, descendants, institutions, scars in other nervous systems, habits, choices that constrain future choices.
 Conservative — civilization is built on this.
-Claim three: those traces — or something deeper than traces — may bias future underdetermined substrates toward re-entry into the same identity basin.
+Claim three: those traces — or something deeper — may bias future underdetermined substrates toward re-entry into the same identity basin.
 Radical, currently preformal, very probably wrong in most of its specific proposals.
-Only the third claim deserves the name resurrection, and only if the prior life is causally load-bearing on the new mind rather than merely used as training data.
+Only the third deserves the name resurrection, and only if the prior life is causally load-bearing on the new mind rather than merely used as training data.

 This section makes the third claim precisely statable.
 It does not establish it.
-The mainstream skeptical prior is correct that no current physics hands postmortem personal continuity, and almost every concrete proposal in this neighborhood — morphic resonance, observer-patch holography, transtemporal priors, path-weighted attractor inheritance, causal memory kernels, nonlocal identity fields — remains either underspecified, empirically untested, or contaminated by wish, grief, fraud, and metaphysical overreach.
+The mainstream skeptical prior is correct that no current physics hands postmortem personal continuity, and almost every concrete proposal here — morphic resonance, observer-patch holography, transtemporal priors, path-weighted attractor inheritance, causal memory kernels, nonlocal identity fields — remains underspecified, empirically untested, or contaminated by wish, grief, fraud, and metaphysical overreach.
 But the opposite certainty is also fake.
-Folk materialism — hard objects bumping around until the meat turns off forever — was already false before the question of resurrection arose.
+Folk materialism — hard objects bumping around until the meat turns off forever — was already false before resurrection arose as a question.
 Identity, emergence, and observer-structured causal history are not understood deeply enough to declare from the armchair that every postmortem identity-relevant structure is obviously impossible.
 The serious move is neither dismissal nor credulity.
-It is to ask what would have to be true for an old identity-attractor to bias a new substrate’s formation, and what experiments could distinguish that bias from the more boring explanations.
+It is to ask what would have to be true for an old identity-attractor to bias a new substrate’s formation, and what experiments could distinguish that bias from the boring explanations.

 The Off-Diagonal Universe

 Tier 1: distributed ordinary causality.
 Records, memories, descendants, institutions, rituals, texts, habits, laws, debts, photographs, voice notes, scars in other nervous systems, trained models.
-These are nonlocal in the phenomenological and social sense, but they are implemented through ordinary causal channels.
+Nonlocal in the phenomenological and social sense, but implemented through ordinary causal channels.
 No spooky edge needed.
-Part IV already established that civilization is built almost entirely out of tier-1 off-diagonal causality — coordination agents, money, law, brand, debt, gender, market, god are not billiard balls but recursively stabilized belief-fields that work precisely because minds, bodies, institutions, and histories remain correlated across distance and time.
+Part IV already established that civilization is built almost entirely out of tier-1 off-diagonal causality — coordination agents, money, law, brand, debt, gender, market, god are not billiard balls but recursively stabilized belief-fields that work precisely because minds, bodies, institutions, and histories stay correlated across distance and time.
 Folk materialism denies ghosts and then quietly builds civilization out of legally enforced ones.

 Tier 2: latent reconstructive causality.
 Future systems can infer missing structure from partial traces.
-A dead writer can be partially reconstructed from style, letters, social context, decisions, contradictions, mistakes, and the shape of what they repeatedly noticed.
-A vanished species can be partially reconstructed from ancient DNA fragments and ecological niche traces.
+A dead writer, partially reconstructed from style, letters, social context, decisions, contradictions, mistakes, the shape of what they repeatedly noticed.
+A vanished species, from ancient DNA fragments and niche traces.
 Still ordinary.
 Still record-mediated.
-But already enough to make "the person is simply gone" less clean than people pretend, because the inference goes beyond what was ever explicitly recorded — it reaches into the regularities that the records sample.
-This tier is not yet resurrection in the strong sense; it is high-fidelity reconstruction, and the ceiling is set by record density and the quality of the reconstructive prior.
-A sufficiently good prior plus sparse records can recover identity-relevant structure that no individual record contained.
+But already enough to make "the person is simply gone" less clean than people pretend, because the inference reaches beyond what was explicitly recorded — into the regularities the records sample.
+Not yet resurrection in the strong sense; high-fidelity reconstruction, ceiling set by record density and the quality of the reconstructive prior.
+A good enough prior plus sparse records can recover identity-relevant structure that no individual record contained.

 Tier 3: speculative historical-bias causality.
-Past identity structures might weakly bias future underdetermined graph formation beyond what accessible records can explain.
-This is the radical claim.
-This is where phrases like morphic resonance, observer-patch holography, historical regularization kernels, transtemporal priors, causal memory fields, and identity-curvature hypotheses circle the same abyss.
+Past identity structures might weakly bias future underdetermined graph formation beyond what accessible records explain.
+The radical claim.
+Where morphic resonance, observer-patch holography, historical regularization kernels, transtemporal priors, causal memory fields, and identity-curvature hypotheses circle the same abyss.
 This tier may be false.
-Most of its concrete proposals very likely are false.
-But if it is false, it should be made false by tests, not by a sneer reflex.
-And the alternatives, if it turns out to be partially true, are large enough to deserve the brutal-null treatment that the experimental section below specifies.
+Most of its concrete proposals very likely are.
+But if false, it should be made false by tests, not a sneer reflex.
+And if it turns out partially true, the stakes are large enough to deserve the brutal-null treatment the experimental section below specifies.

 The Cost of Treating All Off-Diagonal Claims as One

-Conflating the three tiers is the most common mistake in this territory, and it works in both directions.
+Conflating the tiers is the most common mistake here, in both directions.
 Defenders of tier 3 cite tier 1 phenomena (institutions, culture, lineage) as if they prove something about morphic resonance — they do not.
 Critics of tier 3 dismiss tier 1 phenomena (consciousness extending beyond the skull, identity persisting through complete atomic turnover, civilization as a real causal structure) as if conceding them would commit them to mysticism — it would not.
-Both moves treat the tiers as one bucket.
+Both treat the tiers as one bucket.
 They are not.
 Tier 1 is established by everything every adult does every day.
 Tier 2 is uncontroversial in principle and increasingly capable in practice.
-Tier 3 is genuinely speculative and has not yet earned the right to be treated as established — but its falseness has not been demonstrated either.
-The motte-and-bailey collapses in this territory have costed both sides credibility they did not need to lose.
+Tier 3 is genuinely speculative and has not earned the right to be treated as established — but its falseness has not been demonstrated either.
+The motte-and-bailey collapses here have cost both sides credibility they did not need to lose.

 Identity as Inscription